Freakwill/pyrimidine/paper/paper.md

 |`scikit-optimize`|`scikit-learn` Style  | Numerical Optimization | Very Limited | provide some plotting function |
 |`NEAT`[@neat-python]| OOP  | Neuroevolution | Limited | use the visualization tool `visualize` |

-`tpot/gama`, `gplearn/pysr`, and `scikit-opt` follow the `scikit-learn` style [@sklearn_api], providing fixed APIs with limited extensibility.
+`Tpot/gama`, `gplearn/pysr`, and `scikit-opt` follow the `scikit-learn` style [@sklearn_api], providing fixed APIs with limited extensibility.
 They are merely serving their respective fields effectively (as well as `NEAT`).

 `DEAP` is feature-rich and mature.
 However, it primarily adopts a tedious meta-programming style.
-Some parts of the source code lack sufficient decoupling, limiting its extensibility. `gaft` is a highly object-oriented software with excellent scalability, but it is currently inactive.
+Some parts of the source code lack sufficient decoupling, limiting its extensibility. `Gaft` is a highly object-oriented software with excellent scalability, but it is currently inactive.

 In `pyrimidine`, various operations on chromosomes are treated as methods, rather than top-level functions.
 When users customize chromosome operations, they only need to inherit the base chromosome class and override the corresponding methods.